Comprehensive Eye Exams

 for optimal eye health

-Our eye doctors provide eye health check ups, routine vision care and prescription updates.
+Our eye doctors provide eye health check-ups, routine vision care, and updates on your prescription.

 We welcome patients of all ages from young children needing an eye exam before kindergarten, to young adults using their own vision insurance for the first time, to older adults concerned with age-related vision changes.

 Whether it’s a regular exam to update your prescription or you need an eye doctor’s note for tinted windows, you’ll find expert care and affordable treatments at Wisconsin Vision.

 Book a kids eye exam online or contact our eye care center today.
 At Wisconsin Vision you'll find expert, caring vision services for children, including patients with special needs.
 Our pediatric optometrists provide eye exams for children aged 3 and older.
 If your child is younger than 3 years old, please contact us for a referral to a pediatric ophthalmologist.